Hedlen/awesome-segment-anything/README.md

 ## News
 ```
 - 2023.4.12: Add some presentation.
-- 2023.4.12: An initial version of add recent papers or projects.
+- 2023.4.12: An initial version of recent papers or projects.
 ```

 ## Contents